Yash-Handa/The_Constitution_Of_India/README.md

 test.check_returncode()
 ```

-The above script will create a COI.json file in the directory from which the script is exicuted.
+The above script will create a COI.json file in the directory from which the script is executed.
-If the script is saved in a file called **download_COI.py** then the following commanf will execute it:
+If the script is saved in a file called **download_COI.py** then the following command will execute it:

 ```shell
 $ python3 download_COI.py